-- The current status and proposed future action, including details of any deadline/time limits which the Member may be required to satisfy. - Details of any security demands and the legality and reasonableness, if known, thereof. - The identity of the person handling the matter in the correspondent's office, the correspondent's reference and, where appropriate, after office hours contact details (home and mobile telephone numbers), together with those of any "third party" experts".
+- Any steps taken by the correspondent. - The current status and proposed future action, including details of any deadline/time limits which the Member may be required to satisfy. - Details of any security demands and the legality and reasonableness, if known, thereof. - The identity of the person handling the matter in the correspondent's office, the correspondent's reference and, where appropriate, after office hours contact details (home and mobile telephone numbers), together with those of any "third party" experts".